mtdukes/redistricting2023/README.md

 ## Uniform Swing Analysis
 One technique used by political scientists and other map experts to gauge the responsiveness of redistricting proposals is to perform a [uniform swing analysis](https://en.wikipedia.org/wiki/Swing_(politics)).
 By gradually increasing the percentage of Democratic (or Republican) votes across all districts, we can simulate a shift in the political winds toward either party and determine how sharp a swing we'd need to see before changing the number of elected Democrats (or Republicans) under the conditions of a given election.

+We can perform the same analysis for the maps in the ensemble to see how the political swings in the electorate under a proposed map compare to what's "normal."
+Here, we're simplifying the results of that analysis to include the number of Democrats elected in the largest number of maps in the ensemble, or mode, along with the percentage of maps in the ensemble that resulted in that number.

 ### N.C.
 House
 2020 presidential race with an incremental half-percentage point swing.